revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Jdbc.md

-1.How JDBC plays a vital role in Java?
+1.How does JDBC play a vital role in Java?

 <details><summary><b> Show Answer</b></summary>